David Martin (governor): Later life

 Martin was knighted as a Knight Commander of the Order of St Michael and St George (KCMG) in 1988, shortly before being appointed the Governor of New South Wales.
 Martin set about establishing a relationship between his office as governor and the people of New South Wales.
 He soon became known as 'the people's Governor'.

 Just three days before his death, Martin resigned as governor due to an advancing medical condition.
 He made arrangements for the Sir David Martin Foundation to be established, which runs programs that help young homeless and disadvantaged Australians.

 Sir David died on 10 August 1990 of pleural mesothelioma, a rare form of lung cancer caused by asbestos, to which he was exposed during his naval career.
 He engendered much respect and sympathy when seen struggling for breath during the final days of his service as governor.

-At his funeral the Premier of New South Wales Nick Greiner noted:
+Martin's life was honoured with a state funeral conducted at St Andrew's Cathedral, Sydney, on 17 August 1990.
+At the funeral, the Premier of New South Wales Nick Greiner noted:

 His service in the Royal Australian Navy is commemorated in the Naval Chapel, Garden Island NSW.
 After his death, Woollahra Council named the former site of HMAS Rushcutter in Rushcutters Bay as the "Sir David Martin Reserve" in his honour.